 1.4.7 Chest protectors – Must meet SFI specification 20.1 and are mandatory for all drivers in classes where the age is 12 or lower.
 Junior Champ kart drivers in these age categories are exempt.
 However, HRKC recommends all competitors wear a rib/chest protector.
 Motorcycle type or plastic chest protectors are not acceptable and chest protectors are subject to pre-race safety inspection.

-1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include a one-piece fire suit head & neck restraint, gloves, shoes, arm restraints and a 5-point harness.
-The SFI approved mandatory head-and-neck restraint shall be in good working condition and within current certification test dates and is subject to pre-race safety inspection.
-See HRKC Section 12 for additional information concerning HRKC Pro Wing Champ division.
+1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include, head & neck restraint, gloves, shoes, arm restraints and a 5-point harness (with in date and legible SFI tag).
+Driver’s Suit Must be SFI 3.2A1 rated or better.
+This is a fire resistant one or two piece suit.
+The SFI approved mandatory head & neck restraint shall be in good working condition and within current certification test dates and is subject to pre-race safety inspection.
+A sprint car window net is mandatory.
+Attached from the left rear roll cage down bar to the left front roll cage down bar.
+(SFI 27.1 approved, with in date and legible tag) See HRKC Section 12 for additional information concerning HRKC Pro Wing Champ division.

 1.4.11 Cameras shall not be affixed to the helmet in anyway.
 Officials are to immediately black flag and remove from the course any driver that enters a session, official or otherwise, with a camera mounted in any way to a helmet.

 1.4.12 Weight – Ballast weight such as weight belts, ankle weights, etc. are prohibited from being added to the driver or driving apparel.